Virtue: René Descartes

-Immanuel Kant

-Immanuel Kant, in his Observations on the Feeling of the Beautiful and Sublime, expresses true virtue as different from what commonly is known about this moral trait.
-In Kant's view, to be goodhearted, benevolent and sympathetic is not regarded as true virtue.
-The only aspect that makes a human truly virtuous is to behave in accordance with moral principles.
-Kant presents an example for more clarification; suppose that you come across a needy person in the street; if your sympathy leads you to help that person, your response does not illustrate your virtue.
-In this example, since you do not afford helping all needy ones, you have behaved unjustly, and it is out of the domain of principles and true virtue.
-Kant applies the approach of four temperaments to distinguish truly virtuous people.
-According to Kant, among all people with diverse temperaments, a person with melancholy frame of mind is the most virtuous whose thoughts, words and deeds are one of principles.

 Friedrich Nietzsche

-Friedrich Nietzsche's view of virtue is based on the idea of an order of rank among people.
-For Nietzsche, the virtues of the strong are seen as vices by the weak and slavish, thus Nietzsche's virtue ethics is based on his distinction between master morality and slave morality.
+For Friedrich Nietzsche, the virtues of the strong are seen as vices by the weak and slavish, thus Nietzsche's virtue ethics is based on his distinction between master morality and slave morality.
 Nietzsche promotes the virtues of those he calls "higher men", people like Goethe and Beethoven.
-The virtues he praises in them are their creative powers (“the men of great creativity” – “the really great men according to my understanding” (WP 957)).
+The virtues he praises in them are their creative powers ("the men of great creativity, the really great men according to my understanding").
 According to Nietzsche these higher types are solitary, pursue a "unifying project", revere themselves and are healthy and life-affirming.
-Because mixing with the herd makes one base, the higher type “strives instinctively for a citadel and a secrecy where he is saved from the crowd, the many, the great majority…” (BGE 26).
-The 'Higher type' also "instinctively seeks heavy responsibilities" (WP 944) in the form of an "organizing idea" for their life, which drives them to artistic and creative work and gives them psychological health and strength.
+Because mixing with the herd makes one base, the higher type "strives instinctively for a citadel and a secrecy where he is saved from the crowd, the many, the great majority…".
+The "Higher type" also "instinctively seeks heavy responsibilities" in the form of an "organizing idea" for their life, which drives them to artistic and creative work and gives them psychological health and strength.
 The fact that the higher types are "healthy" for Nietzsche does not refer to physical health as much as a psychological resilience and fortitude.
-Finally, a Higher type affirms life because he is willing to accept the eternal return of his life and affirm this forever and unconditionally.
+Finally, someone of the "Higher type" affirms life because he is willing to accept the eternal return of his life and affirm this forever and unconditionally.

 In the last section of Beyond Good and Evil, Nietzsche outlines his thoughts on the noble virtues and places solitude as one of the highest virtues: